pglass/GlassCAS/README.txt

 demo_calculator.py is a calculator to demonstrate current capabilities:
     '^' is used for exponentiation
     '%' is used for modulus
-    'j' is used for the imaginary unit (matches Python complex type) 'e' is Euler's number
+    'j' is used for the imaginary unit (matches Python's complex type) 'e' is Euler's number
     'pi' is pi
   An '@' is inserted for every implicit multiplication: